About the Armory

-Widely noted as the “crown jewel” of the Brewery Blocks redevelopment, the Armory’s renovation has contributed to the revitalization of the Pearl/River District, providing both a near-term economic benefit of $14.7 million to the community and a projected long-term impact of $100 million in new economic activity over the next decade.
+Widely noted as the “crown jewel” of the Brewery Blocks redevelopment, the Gerding Theater at the Armory’s renovation has contributed to the revitalization of the Pearl/River District, providing both a near-term economic benefit of $14.7 million to the community and a projected long-term impact of $100 million in new economic activity over the next decade.

 - The Urban Land Institute as one of the eleven developments chosen from among 167 nominees to receive the Award for Excellence in the Americas.

 - The American Council of Engineering Companies Oregon as the recipient of their Grand Award for Engineering Excellence.

 Since the Armory became the first building in the Cascadia region – and the first historical renovation of a performing arts venue in the world – to achieve a Platinum LEED certification, it has drawn groups of people interested in sustainable design from across the country, as well as international delegations from Russia, Belgium and Hungary.

 “It is a quintessential Portland project — ambition and idealism packaged in something old — a champagne version of what might be called the “Bottle Bill Era” of Portland architecture.”

 — Terry Teachout, Wall Street Journal

 The Gerding Theater at the Armory is available for performances, parties, meetings, presentations and community events.
 Contact us at 503-445-3824, or email firstname.lastname@example.org.